 Teacup Bird Feeder - These are already made

-These are simple to make if you have the right tools they make such colorful awesome bird feeders very unique with personality and beauty of it s own.
+These are simple to make if you have the right tools they make such colorful awesome bird feeders, very unique with personality and beauty of their own.

 What A Clever Idea